naeayedea/keith/README.md

     keep prefixes practical such as 10-20 characters.

 ### Assorted Changes
-    the bot now sends a typing signal to discord when responding to commands so that the user knows their command is being processed if it happens to take longer than usual.
+    the botConfiguration now sends a typing signal to discord when responding to commands so that the user knows their command is being processed if it happens to take longer than usual.

-    users can now be rate limited from using the bot - separate from discord rate limiting - if their use exceeds a given value in a short time.
+    users can now be rate limited from using the botConfiguration - separate from discord rate limiting - if their use exceeds a given value in a short time.

-    commands now use embeds where appropriate to provide a much cleaner look to bot responses.
+    commands now use embeds where appropriate to provide a much cleaner look to botConfiguration responses.

 ### Discord Interactions
     TODO